The Wounds: Plot

 Ranes opening sequence announces it as being "dedicated to the generations born after Tito".
 The film follows two boys, Pinki and Švaba, through their preadolescence and early adolescence as they're growing up in New Belgrade during the Yugoslav Wars (1991–95).

-Pinki was born on 4 May 1980—the day Yugoslav president Josip Broz Tito died—and was given his unusual name by his father Stojan Mučibabić, an idealistic, impulsive, and patriotic Yugoslav People's Army (JNA) officer deeply devoted to the Titoist brand of communism.
+Born on 4 May 1980—the day Yugoslav president Josip Broz Tito died—Pinki had been given his unusual name by his father Stojan Mučibabić, an idealistic, impulsive, and patriotic Yugoslav People's Army (JNA) officer deeply devoted to the Titoist brand of communism.
 Father's first choice for his firstborn's name was actually Tito, but the municipal office registry administrators thought it provocative and inappropriate in the time of grieving so he quickly pulled out his backup options—including Ramiz after a communist resistance Partisan guerrilla fighter—eventually settling on Pinki after another Partisan.
 Meanwhile, Pinki's best friend Švaba is raised and cared for only by his grandmother, a Croatian Serb who had fled to Serbia during World War II amid genocide being perpetrated against the Serbs by the Croatian fascist movement Ustaše.

 Living in a block of apartment buildings in New Belgrade's neighbourhood of Paviljoni, both kids are extremely juvenile; Pinki is a bit more thoughtful and articulate while Švaba is moody, impulsive, and prone to anger outbursts.
-The duo also has another friend in the neighbourhood—Dijabola, an eager, geeky, and bespectacled outsider whose sexy and aloof single mother Lidija is a well-known television personality, hosting her own highly-rated interview program while his Slovenian father is absent from his life.
+The duo also has another friend in the neighbourhood—Dijabola, an eager, geeky, and bespectacled outsider whose sexy and aloof single mother Lidija is a well-known television personality, hosting her own highly rated interview program while his Slovenian father is absent from his life.
 Though they hang out with Dijabola, Pinki and Švaba mostly consider him a third wheel and treat him poorly.
 He is constantly the butt of their insults and target of their roughhousing that occasionally crosses the line into physical violence.

 The story begins during late summer 1991 as the kids watch Serbian troops (regular JNA troops and various volunteer militias) going off to war in neighbouring Croatia where the Battle of Vukovar is raging.
 Pinki's father Stojan is extremely frustrated about being forced into early retirement by the JNA and thus missing his chance to go to war.
 He spends his days glued to the television set, watching news reports from Vukovar and cheering on the JNA.
 By now he has transformed into a Miloševićesque Serbian nationalist; his impulsiveness nowadays mostly manifesting through petty quarrels with neighbours and verbal outbursts with ethnic and political overtones.
 Instead of Tito, he's become a huge supporter of Slobodan Milošević while immensely disliking Milošević's main political rival Vuk Drašković.
 Prepubescent Pinki, for his part, is mostly oblivious to the events around him, spending most of his time compulsively masturbating—often with neighbour Lidija in mind.